CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE

 Brief History:

 This was the first United Brethren church building in Horse Valley.
 It was erected about 1847 in the west end of the valley.
 Keefers, St. Paul and Zion for many years constituted the Horse Valley charge.
 When that charge was no longer viable, they were attached to the Spring Run charge.
-The Zion building was erected on land for which the church never had a deed.
-The building was sold and torn down at some date before 1928.
+Both Zion and St. Paul were erected on land for which the church never had a deed.
+The two buildings were sold for $50 and torn down at some date before 1928.

 Final disposition: